Lab 9: Word Search

 WordSearchCLI class.
 The class must provide a program

-with a command line interface that accepts three arguments:
+with a command line interface that accepts four arguments:

 - Grid filename — name of a file that contains a grid of letters